Nick689/CustomPOS/Usage.md

 - Fill a new spreadsheet from an SQL request: CALC > Display menu > Data sources > Request

+### STOCK POPULATING
+**Category:** There's no limit to the number of category, but would have to type only the number while editing database if use a numbered name starting with 01 like this:
+01 - Underware
+02 - T-shirt
+03 - ...

 ### POINT OF SALE
 **Sales scenarios:** (to select in stk table)
 - senario -1 - Price will never be modified automaticaly.
 Usefull for Miscelaneous item and other freely fixed item.
 (IMPORTANT:Set base price to 0.01)